nyu-devops/lab-starter/README.md

 Note that there is a period `.` after the `code` command.
 This tells Visual Studio Code to open the editor and load the current folder of files.

-Once the environment is loaded you should be placed at a `bash` prompt in the `/app` folder inside of the development container which is mounted to the current working directory of your repository on your computer.
-This means that any file you edit while inside of the container is actually being edited on your computer.
+Once the environment is loaded you should be placed at a `bash` prompt in the `/app` folder inside of the development container.
+This folder is mounted to the current working directory of your repository on your computer.
+This means that any file you edit while inside of the `/app` folder in the container is actually being edited on your computer.
+You can then commit your changes to `git` from either inside or outside of the container.

 ## Bring down the development environment

 There is no need to manually bring the development environment down.
 When you close Visual Studio Code it will wait a while to see if you load it back up and if you don't it will stop the Docker containers.
-When you come back again, it will start tem up and resume where you left off.
+When you come back again, it will start them up and resume where you left off.

 If you want to manually close the containers you can use the command pallet and select **Close Remote Connection**.
 If you want to permanently delete the container you can use Docker commands to: